jordan-mcrae/sanity-next-social-image-generator/README.md

   readOnly   : true
 },
 ```
-b) Publish your schema update (e.g. `sanity deploy`)
+* Publish your schema update (e.g. `sanity deploy`)

 #### 4) Create a Next.js API Route
 This is used to receive Sanity's webhook requests.\

-a) Create a new file in your API folder called: `pages/api/generate-preview-image.js`
+* Create a new file in your API folder called: `pages/api/generate-preview-image.js`
-b) Paste the following code into this file:
+* Paste the following code into this file:

 ```js
 const { createImageClient } = require('sanity-next-social-image-generator');